-Alternatives
+Alternatives\

 - 1. Use of non-stainless-steel circle hooks is required north of 28 degrees north latitude. - 2.
-Require the use of non-stainless-steel circle hooks: - 2a. throughout the extent of the South Atlantic Council's jurisdiction (North Carolina/Virginia border through Key West, Florida). - 3.
-Require the use of non-offset, non-stainless-steel circle hooks: - 3a. north of 28 degrees north latitude. - 3b. throughout the extent of the South Atlantic Council's jurisdiction. - 4.
-Require non-offset, non-stainless-steel circle hooks be onboard: - 4a. north of 28 degrees north latitude. - 4b. throughout the extent of the South Atlantic Council's jurisdiction. - 5.
-Remove the requirement for use of non-stainless-steel circle hooks: - 5a. private recreational and for-hire vessels. - 5b. commercially permitted South Atlantic snapper grouper vessels. - 6.
-Require the use of non-stainless-steel hooks. - Preferred indicated in bold.
-Refer to Chapter 2 for detailed language of alternatives discard mortality for various snapper grouper species, including red snapper.
+Require the use of non-offset, non-stainless-steel circle hooks: - 2a. north of 28 degrees north latitude. - 2b. throughout the extent of the South Atlantic Council's jurisdiction. - 3.
+Require non-offset, non-stainless-steel circle hooks be onboard: - 3a. north of 28 degrees north latitude. - 3b. throughout the extent of the South Atlantic Council's jurisdiction. - 4.
+Require the use of non-stainless-steel hooks. - \Preferred indicated in bold.
+Refer to Chapter 2 for detailed language of alternatives

+The mandatory use of circle hooks was previously considered in Amendment 16 to the FMP (SAFMC 2009) but was removed after the amendment was reviewed by the Council's Scientific and Statistical Committee (SSC).
+The SSC was concerned that there was not enough published information to quantify the effects of reducing discard mortality for various snapper grouper species, including red snapper.
 The SSC also expressed concern as did some public comments, that mandatory use of circle hooks could reduce availability of some snapper grouper species such as yellowtail snapper and gray triggerfish.
 The circle hook requirement was ultimately implemented through Amendment 17A to the FMP, north of 28 degrees north latitude, thus avoiding conflicts with the yellowtail snapper fishery.
 In general, studies on the effects of circle hooks on discard mortality rates of snapper grouper species remain sparse.